 Relocation to the West Coast is a dream come true for many people.
 If you’re contemplating a move to the Bay Area, then the cost of living in San Francisco should be the question that tops all others.
 Luckily, we did the homework and compiled it all for you so that you can focus on more important matters.

 If a relocation to California and the Bay Area is your thing, then you have probably heard all the legends about the costs of everyday life.
 Well, after moving to San Francisco, you’ll find out that most of the stories are true, but they don’t paint a complete picture of this Californian gem.
 SF is an expensive place, indeed, and you’ll need quite a lot of dough to make a comfortable living.
-The good news is that it can be done.
+The good news is that it can be done, especially if you manage to find a job before moving to another state.
 San Francisco is a great place to be in almost every aspect imaginable.
 And not only for the things to do or the mild climate but also for the scores of opportunities, professional and all other.
 After all, that’s what moving to a big city is about.

 In a place as expensive as SF is, it is only natural that you can make a lot of money.
-The city is strong with startups and chances for entrepreneurship.
+If you are wondering how to get a job before you move know that the city is strong with startups and chances for entrepreneurship.
 The local economy, in general, is vibrant, diverse, and robust, with the headquarters of Bank of America, Wells Fargo, and six more Fortune 500 companies.
 Once a center for manufacturing, tourism, and finance industries, it added a strong IT sector too, rivaling the famous Silicon Valley.
 Among the most popular employers in town are Google, Facebook, and Uber.